 Each of the sixteen keys in this range corresponds to one of the sixteen Patterns.
-Play the corresponding key on your MIDI controller to trigger or change Patterns.
-As with all the other keys on the Keyboard Control Section, you can also click them with your mouse.
+Play the corresponding key with your finger or on your MIDI controller to trigger or change Patterns.

-Pattern Select should not be confused with the Pattern Edit Selector (see above) which is for editing patterns, not selecting them to play.
+Pattern Select should not be confused with the Pattern Edit Selector which is for editing patterns, not selecting them to play.